History Curriculum Leader: Miss G Worrall

 This session will act as an assessment of the work carried out during the unit as the children will be asked to prepare a presentation to present their learning to their peers.
 The children will then take part in a quiz at the end of the unit to test their understanding.

-For each of these focussed lessons, there is a Progression in Skills document which outlines the expectation of learning in each year group as the child progresses through the school.
+For each of these focused lessons, there is a Progression in Skills document which outlines the expectation of learning in each year group as the child progresses through the school.

-Below is a copy of the progression in skills in History.
+Below is a copy of the progression in skills, knowledge & vocabulary in History:

 · are inspired by the History Curriculum and want to learn more.